Cole Palmer forces his way into Premier League XI of the season

 RIGHT WING: Mo Salah (Liverpool)

 The Premier League’s best ever winger?
 The stats would suggest so.
-And this season he has scored 27 goals and claimed 17 assists, adding another two goals v Southampton.
-He is nailed on for the PFA Player of the Year award.
+And this season he has scored 29 goals and claimed 18 assists, salvaging a draw against Crystal Palace with his final goal of the campaign.
+He should have scored more.
+And broke Thierry Henry’s assist record.

 ATTACKING MIDFIELD: Cole Palmer (Chelsea)